Ford Country Squire: Eighth generation (1979–1991)

 For 1979, Ford downsized its full-size car lines.
-Eleven inches shorter and nearly 1000 pounds lighter than its 1978 predecessor, the redesigned Country Squire retained its 8-passenger seating capability with only slightly reduced cargo capacity.
+Eleven inches shorter and nearly 1000 lb lighter than its 1978 predecessor, the redesigned Country Squire retained its 8-passenger seating capability with only slightly reduced cargo capacity.
 While retaining a V8 engine, the Country Squire shifted from the 400 and 460 V8 to the 302 CID and 351 CID Windsor V8s, sharing engines with the Ford Granada.
 When this generation of station wagon was introduced, the wheelbase was 1 in longer than the intermediate 1962 Ford Fairlane station wagon and was shorter than the 1972 Ford Gran Torino Squire station wagon.

 For 1983, as Ford underwent a revision of its full-size model lines, the Country Squire remained in production; as the LTD became the replacement for the mid-size Granada, the Country Squire became the counterpart for the LTD Crown Victoria.
 In another change, the 4.9L V8 adopted throttle-body fuel injection.
 For 1986, the V8 was updated again, adopting sequential multi-port fuel injection (identified by a large EFI 5.0-badged intake above the engine).

 For 1988, the Country Squire received its first external updates since 1979, sharing the front fascia update of its sedan counterpart; new front seats received larger head restraints.
 For 1990, the dashboard received its first major update (since 1979) with the addition of a driver-side airbag; the outboard rear seats received 3-point seatbelts.
 For 1991, the front turn signal/parking lamp lenses were changed from amber to clear.